mkonda/mkonda.github.io/content/projects/_index.md

 title = "Projects"
 +++

-Things I'm working on or have worked on.
+Things I'm working on or have worked on that seem worth highlighting.

 ---